 You could leave out iteration and make everything you want to do in a loop as a recursive subroutine -- as is necessary in Lisp -- but that loads your thinking down with all the power and cost of recursion when all you want to do is repeat something a bunch of times.
 Recursion is not an essential aspect of writing programs the way (non-recursive) subroutines and simple iteration are.
 You can do recursion using an array and iteration.
 Iteration is more fundamental than recursion.

 Similarly, you can leave out sequence and substitute for it some other mechanism to enforce the proper execution order -- such as recursion in Lisp -- but what you have done is not disproved the need for sequence (or iteration), but only that it is so fundamental that you are forced to manufacture it out of other available primitives in your language.
-I did the same thing with the need for subroutines in Chomp.
+I did the same thing with the need for iteration and subroutines in the Kitchen Computer.
 We can do that, but it proves the necessity of that abstraction.

 Sequence is particularly interesting, because the UTM itself is defined to be sequential, one step at a time, in order.
 It similarly has conditionals, changes in the sequence based on the symbols in the input tape.
 The UTM tape is its input and output, and can also be used to off-load variables, which are normally stored in the UTM states.
 Value calculation in a UTM is particularly messy, so nobody talks about it, but when they do, it turns out to be a combination of the states and transition rules.
 A UTM that does anything useful would need an astronomical number of states -- something like 2 raised to the power of the number of bits in the computer it emulates, and/or a very long tape (no wonder it's defined to be infinite).